1.31 FAQ-148 How Do I Insert Special Characters into Text Labels, Worksheet Cells and Dialog Boxes?

 - Choose a font and enter the Unicode 4-character hex code sequence (e.g. 03B8 for θ) and press ALT+X on your keyboard.

 - Right-click and choose Symbol Map.
 Set Font, as needed, leave Unicode checked, find your character and click Insert.
 Alternately, enter the 4-character Unicode sequence in the Go to Unicode box and click Insert.

-- Enter text then highlight that text and click the Greek button on the Standard toolbar.
+- For Greek letters, click the Greek button on the Format toolbar and type in english letters, corresponding Greek letters will show.
+Or highlight the English text and then click .
 This converts the highlighted character(s) to the equivalent TT Symbol font character (e.g. "P" becomes "Π").